strberix/READ/README.md

 im amethyst ~ but you can call me solar or sol too.

-im an amethyst kin ~
+im an amethyst fictionkin ~
 i dont roleplay !!

 please keep in mind i am a minor. dont be weird.